 The Safer Internet Centre has been funded by the European Commission to provide a Helpline for professionals who work with children and young people in the UK, specifically tackling the area of e-safety.
 They provide support with all aspects of digital and online issues such as social networking sites, cyber-bullying, sexting, online gaming and child protection online.
 The Helpline aims to resolve issues professionals face about themselves, such as protecting professional identity and reputation, as well as young people in relation to online safety.

 Where possible, queries will be responded to within 3 hours (during the office opening hours).
 More complex issues may take longer to fully resolve, and Helpline staff will keep service users updated throughout the process.
 It is primarily a signposting, advice, and mediation service, any urgent risk to children should be dealt with via normal safeguarding procedures.
-Due to the nature of the service, confidentiality cannot be guaranteed, they will endeavor to protect anonymity where possible and will discuss beforehand if they need to share information with other relevant agencies.
+Due to the nature of the service, confidentiality cannot be guaranteed, they will endeavour to protect anonymity where possible and will discuss beforehand if they need to share information with other relevant agencies.